sharppy/SHARPpy/README.md

 #### Adding Custom Data Sources
 <sup>[[Return to Top]](#sharppy)</sup>

-To add a custom data source, add to the `datasources/` directory an XML file containing the data source information and a CSV file containing all the location information.
+To add a custom data source, such as your own NWP point forecast soundings, add to the `datasources/` directory an XML file containing the data source information and a CSV file containing all the location information.
 We do not recommend modifying the `standard.xml` file, as it may break SHARPpy, and your custom data source information may get overwritten when you update SHARPpy.

 ##### 1. Make a new XML file
 The XML file contains the information for how the data source behaves.
 Questions like "Is this data source an ensemble?" or "How far out does this data source forecast?" are answered in this file.
 It should be a completely new file.
 It can be named whatever you like, as long as the extension is `.xml`.
 The format should look like the `standard.xml` file in the `datasources/` directory, but an example follows: